 This gem, in one of Havana’s oldest and most prestigious neighborhoods, is downright opulent.
 Featuring a courtyard pool, outdoor bar, jellyfish chandeliers, and a pair of '55 Buick’s available for chauffeuring - it’s hands down one of the best places to stay in Cuba and well worth the splurge!

-Bungalow MontECOrales, campo y
+Bungalow MontECOrales, campo y mar: $60/night

 The Canasi Cottage is only 45 minutes from Havana and one of the more off the beaten path places to stay in Cuba.
-A few hundred feet from the mouth of the river this rustic property is home to a natural stone swimming pool, wood-fired oven, fruit trees, and farm to table foraging.
+A few hundred feet from the mouth of the river this rustic property is home to a natural stone swimming pool, a wood-fired oven, fruit trees, and farm-to-table foraging.
 Fish, hike, sail, eat, drink, repeat.
 If you’re taking the Via Blanca from Havana to Arcos de Canasi make a detour to see the Hershey Gardens due south of Santa Cruz del Norte.
 The former property of chocolate giant Milton Hershey is gloriously overgrown and the perfect spot for a stroll, picnic, or skinny dip.

 Buena Vista: $34/night